EN10/DigitRecog/README.md

-Handwriting Recognition on Digits using Canvas and Tensorflow
+Handwriting Recognition on Digits using Canvas and TensorFlow

-Using a simple MNIST trained model on Tensorflow for digit recognition.
+Using a simple MNIST trained model on TensorFlow for digit recognition.
 Based on this:
 https://www.tensorflow.org/versions/master/tutorials/mnist/beginners/index.html

 Uses HTML5 Canvas to draw the digit in canvasToGET.html